 This year, we'll be approaching the whole thing in a completely different way.
 We’ll be the grand absent from this ceremony - no one from our team will be at the Hurlingham Club in London to enjoy the exquisite EGR B2B Awards night.
 Instead, we want to win - plain and simple.
 This is why we’ve set our hopes and focus on bringing this Corporate Services Providers trophy home.
 Even if this means getting it shipped to us by courier.

 Just to be clear, our absence from the ceremony is just a calendar matter.
 We haven’t become sanctimonious about succulent dinners and the cracking jokes of host Alen Cochrane.
-Regrettably all the members of our usual event-attending gang will be quite busy with something else that night: Maciej is enjoying an annual leave, Michele is “enjoying” a maternity leave, and Roy is in Copenhagen shooting a mockumentary video blog for a client about a Danish grandma who is learning how to play online bingo.
+Regrettably all the members of our usual event-attending gang will be quite busy with something else that night: Maciej is enjoying an annual leave and Roy is in Copenhagen shooting a mockumentary video blog for a client about a Danish grandma who is learning how to play online bingo.

 The ambition of winning the CSP category is also a calendar-driven thing.
 The last couple of years brought us a great deal of success in making All-in Translations an ever-growing, trustworthy and relevant supplier in the iGaming sector.
 When reading the award entry criteria, we couldn't help but notice that the organizers had listed as judging standards the very same things we've been striving for since our inception 10 years ago: business growth, reaction to market challenges, reliability of service.
 With these three criteria in mind, we feel that our achievements – or at least our efforts – have been second to none in this category in the last 12 months.
 And having our hard work recognised by leading industry people makes it all worthwhile.